2023: Gain These 7 Powerful Insights On Strategy & Branding

 5) Get Visual… go to the whiteboard, not the computer.
 You’re more creative there, draw diagrams and doodles and connections between components of your thinking and the business

 6) Be flexible in your thinking: Screw up.
 Yes your business is serious… but don’t take yourself so damn seriously!
 Laugh.
 Move on.
 Refine.
+If you stay focused on what you really want, you'll likely get there.

 When does real business transformation tend to happen?